crundberg/cr-smart-home/README.md

 ## Install

 ### Preparations
-If you install Home-Automation on your Raspberry Pi you'll need to extend the swap file from 100 to 300 during the installation.
+If you install CR Smart Home on your Raspberry Pi you'll need to extend the swap file from 100 to 300 during the installation.
 I recommend to change back when the installation is done.
 ```
 sudo nano /etc/dphys-swapfile
 CONF_SWAPSIZE=300